tkruba/doyouknowb0xxy/README.md

 ### XInput mode logic

 XInput mode is meant to provide extra compatibility options for PC and the Xbox family of consoles (Brooks Wingman XB required) by identifying as an Xbox 360 Controller.
+Movement controls map to the left *stick*, and the C buttons map to the right stick.

 With the Melee F1 DAC algorithm, Start is mapped to Start (Menu).
 L, R and Z are respectively mapped to LT, RT and ZR (RB).
-ZR (LB), Back (View), Home, LS Press, and RS Press are inaccessible.
+*ZR (LB), Back (View), Home, LS Press, and RS Press are inaccessible.*

-In dedicated mode, Modifiers and LS/MS are repurposed.
+In Xbox360 mode, Modifiers and LS/MS are repurposed.
 This means you can only access cardinals and diagonals on the control stick.
-Start, B and the control stick have additional buttons mapped when combined with MS.
+*Start, B and the control stick have additional buttons mapped when combined with MS.*

+- B => B
+- X => X
+- R => RT
+- Y => Y
+- Z => ZR (RB)
 - LS => ZL (LB)
+- Up => Up
-- Z => ZR (RB)
+- MS => modifier

 - L => LT
-- R => RT
 - MX => LS Press
 - MY => RS Press
+- A => A

 - Start => Start (Menu)
 - MS and Start => Home (Xbox)
 - MS and B => Back (View)